 Those settings can be changed later.
-For a more detailed description of the app presentation and notes on the translation, please take a look at App presentation (page 23).
+For a more detailed description of the app presentation and notes on the translation, please take a look at Chapter 4.

-2.2.4 Persistent data with volumes
+2.2.4.
+Persistent data with volumes

 By default files created inside a container are stored in it, but they don't persist when the container is no longer running, removed or is exchanged with a newer version.
-As solution Docker offers volumes9, a mechanism for persisting data generated and used by Docker containers.
+As solution Docker offers volumes7, a mechanism for persisting data generated and used by Docker containers.
 A volume is a directory on the Docker host that is mounted inside the Docker container.